GUIDE 2024

 What tools are required for efficient document lifecycle management?

-Document controls are the methods and technologies required to properly manage each step of a document’s lifecycle.
+Document controls are the methods and technologies required to manage each step of a document’s lifecycle.
 Tools to do this include Squibler.io, Confluence, Notion, and ClickUp.

 Why is document lifecycle management important?